 If you live in the Midlands, South West England or South Wales, your DNO is National Grid.
 If you live elsewhere, you’ll have a different DNO.

 You can find out who your DNO is by entering your postcode on the Energy Networks Association's website.

-Before this happens, there are a number of tools the ESO can use.
+In the event there are periods where margins (the amount of supply available vs. the expected demand) are tight, there are a number of tools the ESO can use.
 These include increasing the amount of power being generated, asking large industrial customers to reduce the amount of power they’re consuming and paying customers – through their energy supplier – to use less energy at certain times.

 Emergency power cuts are only implemented to protect the electricity network from more damage, which would be more disruptive for a much longer period.
 They are a last resort and wouldn’t affect everyone at the same time.

 In addition, unplanned power cuts are a possibility every winter as these are often caused by unforeseen events such as extreme weather.
 In the case of this type of power cut, your local distribution network operator (DNO) will do their best to repair the issue and restore power as quickly as possible.

 Power cuts can be due to a number of causes, and can be planned or unplanned.